bewillcott/bewsoftware-mdj/core/src/docs/manual/intro.md

 in getting it to compile and work, than documenting the minutia.
 Suffice it to say, I have put the code through the ringer.
 Here are a few general things that have been done:

 - Updated the code to incorporate features of JDK 13.0.2.
+Now compiled under JDK 14.
     - Where appropriate, converted anonymous classes to Lambda expressions or even an inner class.
     - Tidied up and normalized code all over, but mostly in the main file: `MarkdownProcessor.java`.
 - Added new features: